7 myths about planting peonies this plant expert wants you to know

-Peonies herald the call for the start of summer, they epitomise the fun and joy that summer brings with their riot of colour and gorgeous fragrance filling the air with the sweet, spicy and lemon scents.
-You can’t help but smile when you see your peony buds start to form, the anticipation of them blooming heightens senses and fills you with all the eagerness of a child waiting to open their presents on Christmas morning.
+Peonies herald the call for the start of summer, they epitomize the fun and joy that summer brings with their riot of color and gorgeous fragrance filling the air with the sweet, spicy and lemon scents.

 Myth 1: Peonies are hard to grow